 - Add the chopped leeks and cook for 3 minutes, until tender.

-- Allow to rest for 10 minutes before serving.
+- Allow to rest for 10-5 minutes before cutting and serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.